 After selecting your package information, scroll down to the section on package extras.

 Congratulations!
-You now own your very own website!!!!!
+You now own your very own blog and hosting!!!!!

 Not too painful, right???